1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

+#### Mandatory Standards/Patterns
 * Adopt recognized coding standards (e.g., CamelCase).
+* Business rules validation must be respected when recording and updating data.

+#### Software Process
+* The application should use object serialization to ensure data persistence between two runs of the application.
+* In order to increase the solution maintainability, and respect good software development practices, the implementation must follow a TDD (Test-Driven Development) approach.
+* All the images/figures produced during the software development process should be recorded in SVG format.